What to Bring a New Mom: The Visitors Guide you didn’t know you needed

 - Walk the dog/water the plants: Whether the mama in your life has a dog or some other type of pet, houseplants, goldfish, whatever it may be!
 Take the dog on a walk, water the plants, offer to help out in whatever way you’re able.

 - Offer to hold the baby so she can shower: Maybe she wants to shower, or to spend 5 minutes doing literally anything non-baby-related.
 Offer to give the mom a break- but don’t be offended if she declines, it can be hard to hand over the baby when she’s brand new!

 - Laundry: Give a hand with the laundry: switch loads, offer to start a new load, and fold the clean laundry.

 If you take these tips and implement even just a few of them, I promise that you’ll light up a postpartum mama’s day.
-I was lucky enough to have family members help me out the first few weeks, which was a huge relief to my overwhelmed first-time-mama’s mind and allowed me to focus on bonding with my baby.
+I was lucky enough to have family members help me out the first few weeks.
+They knew what to do and what to bring a new mom; they were a huge help which was a relief to my overwhelmed first-time-mama’s mind and allowed me to focus on bonding with my baby.

 Bonus list: Rules to follow when visiting the new mom:

 - Do NOT under any circumstances visit if you think you may be sick.
 If you have the sniffles and think it may just be allergies?
 Stay away.
 You don’t want to be the person responsible for getting the newborn baby sick.